Questions To Ask a Cocker Spaniel Breeder BEFORE Buying Your Puppy

 You can ask further, more detailed questions as they become relevant.

-List Your Questions In Advance
+List Your Questions To Ask A Breeder In Advance

 And that is very important.
 Responsible Cocker Spaniel breeders won't let their puppies go to just anyone!